dammmie-beep/Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 # Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds
  ## Project Overview
 Welcome to the "Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds" project!
-This repository is a Udacity Project AI?ML project that  contains a Python application that leverages a pre-trained image classifier to identify dog breeds in pictures.
+This repository is a Udacity Project AI/ML project that  contains a Python application that leverages a pre-trained image classifier to identify dog breeds in pictures.
 The goal is to create an accessible tool that allows users, even without a deep understanding of machine learning, to use state-of-the-art technology to classify dog breeds with a simple command.

 ## Features
 1. Pre-Trained Models: Utilizes powerful pre-trained models such as ResNet, AlexNet, and VGG16 that have been trained on the ImageNet dataset to ensure high accuracy in breed identification.